 Keywords : Endometrial cancer, Frozen section, Paraffin section, Surgical staging

-Conclusion:Results show that if frozen section is implemented accurately and precisely, an appropriate decision can be taken for low-risk patients.
-This method can be adopted successfully by gynecologic oncologists.
+Conclusions: Based on the results, if FS is accurately and precisely implemented, an appropriate decision can be taken for low-risk patients.
+This method can successfully be adopted by the gynecologic oncologists.

 Cite By, Google Scholar